 - External tracking: You may have your own analytics platform that works in conjunction with its own tracking system.

-- Your link is already memorable: You may have products on your website that already have clean URLs that don’t need to be altered.
-For instance – yourdomain.com/link-cloaker
+- Your link is already memorable: You may have products on your website that already have clean URLs.
+For instance,

-However, in most instances, you’ll want to use a link cloaking tool.
+However, in most cases, you’ll want to use a link cloaking tool.
 Many plugins that manage affiliate links will do this for you already (Lasso included).

-However, if you have thousands of links to manage at scale, a tool designed with that purpose is what you want.
+However, if you have thousands of links to manage at scale, a tool designed with that purpose is what you need.

 And you’ve probably experienced your partners jumping between networks like ShareASale and CJ Affiliate.
-When they switch links, it’s easier to manage when they’re in one place.
+When they switch, it’s easier to manage when they’re in one place.